cis-ds/course-site/content/notes/cross-validation.markdown

 There are two main problems with validation sets:

-1. Validation estimates of the test error rates can be highly variable depending on which observations are sampled into the training and test sets.
+1. Validation estimates of the test error rates can be highly variable depending on which observations are sampled into the training and validation sets.
 See what happens if we repeat the sampling, estimation, and validation procedure for the `Auto` data set:

     ```r
+    # function to simulate training/validation set results
     mse_variable <- function(Auto){
+      # split data into training and validation sets
       auto_split <- initial_split(Auto, prop = 0.5)
       auto_train <- training(auto_split)
       auto_test <- testing(auto_split)

+      # estimate series of higher-order polynomial models
+      cv_mse <- tibble(
-      cv_mse <- tibble(terms = seq(from = 1, to = 5),
+        terms = seq(from = 1, to = 5),
-                       mse_test = map_dbl(terms, poly_mse, auto_train, auto_test))
+        mse_test = map_dbl(terms, poly_mse, auto_train, auto_test)
+      )

       return(cv_mse)
     }

+    # repeat this process 10 times, each with a different
+    # training/validation set split
     rerun(10, mse_variable(Auto)) %>%
       bind_rows(.id = "id") %>%
       ggplot(aes(terms, mse_test, color = id)) +